Inside this Article

 Once you’ve set up your control, you can reference that control’s value by calling the control name using formula language.
 On a new line, or in a formula editor, use the “=” sign to begin your formula and enter the control's name to reference its value in formulas.

 Use control references to interact with a table or view filter with the Matches() formula.
 This makes it easy to match exact values, lists and ranges.
-Controls used this way are also referred to as Interactive Controls (more on this here).
+Controls used this way are also referred to as Interactive Filters (more on this here).